BreastScreen Reader Assessment Strategy

 The data generated by BREAST are de-identified and used for further research in the fields of radiology performance, perception science, medical imaging technologies, breast imaging optimisation, and other domains.

-These features make BREAST a powerful radiology training and research tool that is being used in Australia, New Zealand, Asia, Middle East, and Europe.
+These features make BREAST a powerful radiology training and research tool that has been used in Australia, New Zealand, Asia, Middle East, and Europe.